 To deliver even greater security, on our Protected product portfolio, path switching has been adopted to ensure customer capacity is always live by being transported simultaneously around both sides of the network - thereby delivering fully-protected capacity.
 In the case of a single segment failure, traffic on Protected circuits is switched to the protect path within a target time of 50 milliseconds.

 In late 2009 Southern Cross introduced a range of Restored services, leveraging off the capacity from the Phase G upgrade, with the introduction of the Drop Restoration policy on qualifying N-Drop services.
-Under Drop Restoration, in the event of a failure of either of the two nominated paths (of the N-drop service), Southern Cross will switch the affected capacity to an alternate path within a target time of 5 minutes.
+Under Drop Restoration, in the event of a failure, Southern Cross will switch the affected capacity to an alternate path within a target time of 5 minutes.